janeswh/ca_imaging_analysis/app/install_mac.md

     ![](https://github.com/janeswh/ca_imaging_analysis/blob/main/app/assets/mac/mac13.png)

     2. Go back to Terminal, and in the open window, type `cd` and then paste or type the file path, example below.
 Press Enter.
-Note that your path will be different depending on where you’ve placed the roi_app_x.x.x folder.
+Note that your path will be different depending on where you’ve placed the roi_app folder.

     ![](https://github.com/janeswh/ca_imaging_analysis/blob/main/app/assets/mac/mac14.png)